turingschool/lesson_plans/ruby_04-apis_and_scalability/debugging-javascript/using-the-console.markdown

 You can also use the Console to try things out.

+## Getting jQuery into your Console

+Some websites are too cool for jQuery.
+You can add jQuery to any page for console purposes with the [jQuerify](https://chrome.google.com/webstore/detail/jquerify/gbmifchmngifmadobkcpijhhldeeelkc/related?hl=en) extension for Chrome.
+Install it, and then click the icon (red turd) in your extensions at the top to add jQuery to the page.
+Then you can...

 ## Test It Out

 - Navigate to the [Rails Github page](https://github.com/rails/rails)